HAJEKEL/cor_mdp_ahold/retail_store_skills/README.md

 ## Scan Shelf Action Server

-This ROS node implements an action server for the "Scan Shelf" action.
+This ROS node implements a [scan shelf action server](./scripts/scan_shelf_server.py) for the "Scan Shelf" action.
 The purpose of this node is to control a robot arm to scan a shelf and locate specific April tags.

 ### Functionality